How is intercultural learning woven into the Mills Center?

 - Tara Harvey's blog post summarizes Kolb’s Experiential Learning Cycle and attaches sample questions within it: "Transforming Intercultural Experience into Learning"

 - How about cross-cultural topics and learning from a Danish expert?
 Sonja enjoys this blog from C3 Consulting in Denmark.
 It’s interesting to see what the work looks like from another perspective!
 (There we are again, enjoying other perspectives.)
-You can sign up for it at https://c3consulting.dk/en/news-and-resources/blog
+You can sign up for the newsletter.

 - Our dear colleague Sara Clark (who was intercultural education coordinator for thirteen years here at the Mills Center) can be found offering her superb services on LinkedIn:

-- Cultivating Curiosity for Connection: Group facilitator, trainer, & team coach fostering skills to connect across our differences
+- Cultivating Curiosity for Connection: Group facilitator, trainer, and team coach fostering skills to connect across our differences

-- UC Berkeley’s Othering and Belonging Institute, headed up by john a. powell explores how we stop creating belonging by creating out-groups (othering) and instead do the radical work of expanding belonging to all, human and more-than-human.
+- UC Berkeley’s Othering and Belonging Institute, headed up by john a. powell states that we must stop creating belonging by creating out-groups (othering) and instead do the radical work of expanding belonging to all, human and more-than-human.
 “The root of all inequality is the process of othering – and its solution is the practice of belonging.”
 Solving one form of othering will not by default address other forms of othering.
 Their website is a goldmine of tools and information.

 - Books by powell include “Belonging without Othering: How We Save Ourselves and the World” and “The Power of Bridging: How To Build a World Where We All Belong.”